alphagov/gds-pre-commit/README.md

 ### Check in your .secrets.baseline file

-Once you've run your first audit of a repository, check the `.secrets.baseline` file in.
+Once you've run your first audit of a repository, check in the `.secrets.baseline` file.
 This way, your colleagues/collaborators won't have to run it themselves.

 Likewise, if you see a `.secrets.baseline` file has been checked into GitHub, you won't need to follow the steps in the "[Usage](https://github.com/alphagov/gds-pre-commit#usage)" and "[run your first audit](https://github.com/alphagov/gds-pre-commit#run-your-first-audit)" sections.
 Simply make sure you have pulled the latest changes before you commit as normal.